Xylomoia indirecta (Grote, 1875)

 Photograph copyright: Merrill A. Peterson

 This moth can be identified by its small size, brown color, black median line, and triangular black spot in the lower subterminal area.
 Lateroligia ophiogramma, an introduced species that is spreading west of the Cascades, is similar but has an extensive dark area on the forewing anterior to the median dash in the fold.
 Xylomoia indirecta resembles several species of Apamea but is usually smaller and lacks a basal dash, a feature of many Apamea species.
 Some forms of Apamea indocilis are most like it, but can be distinguished by the basal dash.
 Apamea vultuosa is also similar and has a similar black mark in the subterminal area but lacks the black median dash that is prominent in X. indirecta.
 A desert species, Photedes didonea, is similar in size and has a similar pattern.
 It is paler washed-out gray and orange-tan and lacks the black spot in the subterminal area.
-Oligia tusa, a species that is restricted to the West Coast, especially ocean beaches, is darker red-brown with pale in the reniform spot, and Mesapamea fractilinea, a widespread but rarely collected moth, also differes in having prominent white in the reniform spot.
+Oligia tusa, a species that is mainly restricted to ocean beaches, is darker red-brown with pale in the reniform spot.
+Mesapamea fractilinea, a widespread but rarely collected moth, also differs in having prominent white in the reniform spot.
 Xylomoia chagnoni occurs with X. indirecta in southeastern British Columbia.
 It is less strongly patterned than X. indirecta, is tan without warm brown or red tints, and lacks contrasting dark gray on the terminal forewing.

 This species is widely distributed throughout much of western North America in moist forest, grassland, and riparian habitats.
 In the Pacific Northwest, it is particularly abundant in all types of forests and grasslands west of the Cascades.
 This includes coastal rainforests, mixed hardwood-conifer forests, and oak woodlands.
 East of the Cascades, it is somewhat more restricted to moist forests, wetlands, and the riparian zone along creeks and rivers.